section-engineering-education/engineering-education/content/articles/sql-injection-made-familiar/index.md

 6. Blunder messages – these ought not to uncover touchy data and the precise area a mistake happened.
 Straightforward custom blunder messages, for example, "Heartbroken, we are encountering specialized mistakes.
 The specialized group has been reached.
 Kindly attempt again later" can be utilized rather than show the SQL explanations that caused the mistake.

 ### Conclusion
-SQL Injection is a sort of assault that benefits from terrible SQL articulations.
+SQL injection is a sort of assault that benefits from terrible SQL articulations.
 SQL infusion can be utilized to sidestep login calculations, recover, addition, and refresh and erase information.

-SQL infusion instruments incorporate SqlSus, SQLPing, and Sonarqube, and so on.
+SQL infusion instruments incorporate `SqlSus`, `SQLPing`, and `Sonarqube`, and so on.
 A decent security strategy when composing SQL proclamation can assist with decreasing SQL infusion assaults.

 Happy coding!